KumaNekoZawa/knz-paint/ROADMAP.md

     * magnetic lasso tool? (as in Photoshop)
     * magic wand tool? (as in Photoshop)
     * "Map editor" tool to draw images that snap to a 16x16 (or whatever) grid
-* a lot more effects! (see hidden effects.txt file)
+* add more effects
+    * replace color A with color B effect (with threshold)
+    * black & white effect with threshold depended on x,y coords
+    * "bone distort" effect
+    * delftware effect
+    * composite edge detection effect
+        * Extract brightness
+        * (Adjust background color using flood fill if black)
+        * Gamma correction 2.0~7.0
+        * Threshold ~0.66
+        * Laplacian 3x3
+        * Negate brightness
+        * Minimum (rank) effect
+* some effects that change the canvas size should be specially implemented
+    * "Resize" function
+    * "Rotate left/right" functions
-* actual "Resize" function, "Rotate left/right" functions, "Change canvas size" & "Auto-crop" function
+    * "Change canvas size" function
+    * "Auto-crop" function
 * multi language ui support
 * preset brushes (not just heads/sizes but also effects on different colors)
     * pencil